Kratom For Beginners: Top 10 Kratom Tea Questions

 #4 How Do I Make Kratom Tea Stronger?

 There is nothing quite like a strong cup of kratom tea.
-Yet if you are struggling to get your kratom tea as potent as you’d like, try some of these troubleshooting options to bring back the punch!
+Yet if you are struggling to get your kratom tea as strong as you’d like, try some of these troubleshooting options to bring back the punch!
 First, alternate your kratom strain.
 Not all kratom trees have the same amount of alkaloids in them.
 That means that every “strain” is different.
 (Check out our two part post on the myth of the kratom strain.)

 Unfortunately, the lack of a meaningful classification system rules out the ability to generalize about strains across batches.
 Luckily, Top Tree Herbs has state of the line, eight panel alkaloid data sheets for each tea strain and batch.
 Therefore, we can say with confidence which of our strains has more alkaloids.
 At the moment, our strongest teas are our reds, followed by our whites, and with our greens tailing behind.
 (However, our greens happen to have the most speciogynine.)